Cost of LivingUpdated May 2026

 Top-tier cost of living in St. Paul

-Cost of Living costs in St. Paul have been trending upward over the past 12-24 months.
-The primary drivers in St. Paul: rising labor costs (minimum wage increases and competition for skilled workers), supply chain normalization still adding 5-8% to material costs, and strong demand from population growth.
+Cost of Living in St. Paul have been relatively stable over the past 12-24 months.
+The primary drivers in St. Paul: stabilizing supply chains, increased competition among providers, and moderate demand growth.
 Looking ahead, St. Paul's stable population dynamics indicate moderate price evolution, though national factors like interest rates and regulatory changes could shift the picture.

 The Bottom Line

-The bottom line on cost of living in St. Paul: you're looking at $3,038 to $6,684 $/mo, which is 22% above the national average — expect to pay a premium, but also expect higher quality and more options.
+The bottom line on cost of living in St. Paul: you're looking at $3,082 to $5,041 $/mo, which is roughly in line with national averages — no surprises, no bargains.
 The smartest move: get at least 3 estimates from different professionals, compare not just price but reputation and guarantees, and budget 15-20% above your best estimate for contingencies.
 This page is updated quarterly with the latest available data from federal sources.

 Compare St. Paul with Other Cities